hawkhai/hawkhai.github.io/_posts/note/prog/2020-08-23-enum-win-device.md

 ## Load/Unload WDM Driver

 Windows also allows loading drivers at runtime using the SetupDiXXX API.
-The first we need to call SetuiDiGetINFClass to get the class of a specified device INF file.
+The first we need to call SetupDiGetINFClass to get the class of a specified device INF file.

 {% include image.html url="/assets/images/200823-enum-win-device/infinst.jpg" %}